Turquoise-T/Turquoise-T/README.md

 - 🌱 I’m currently working on software Engineering.
 My programming Languages mainly are Java and Python.
 - 👯 I’m looking to collaborate on research and interesting project development.
 - 📫 How to reach me: ecyoyo1125@gmail.com, this is the quickest way
-- 😄 Pronouns: I open to work.
+- 😄 Pronouns: Open to work.

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=Turquoise-T" alt="Turquoise-T" /></a>
 </p>